2014 Nevada elections: Supreme Court Seat B

-Incumbent justice Kristina Pickering has filed to run for re-election without any opposition.
+Incumbent justice Kristina Pickering filed to run for re-election without any opposition.

 Supreme Court Seat D

-Incumbent justice Mark Gibbons has filed to run for re-election without any opposition.
+Incumbent justice Mark Gibbons filed to run for re-election without any opposition.

 Ballot Initiatives

 Intermediate Appellate Court

 Senate Joint Resolution No. 14 of the 76th Session creates an intermediate appellate court between the District Court level and the Nevada Supreme Court.
 After passing through the 76th Session in 2011 with a vote of 48 in favor, 13 against and two excused, and the 77th Session in 2013 with a vote of 61 in favor, none against and two excused, Senate Joint Resolution No. 14 will be placed on the 2014 general election ballot for popular vote to amend the Constitution of Nevada.

 The Education Initiative

 The Education Initiative was on the 2014 ballot in the state of Nevada as an indirect initiated state statute.
 The measure seeks to implement a 2 percent margins tax on businesses in the state and requires that the proceeds of the tax be used to fund the operation of public schools in Nevada for kindergarten through grade 12.
 Initiative Petition No. 1 was forwarded to the Nevada Legislature from the Secretary of State's office after qualifying for the ballot for legislative action.
 The Legislature did not act on IP No. 1 within the framework pursuant to Article 19, section 2 of the Nevada Constitution and automatically went on the ballot in 2014.